marijnh/Eloquent-JavaScript/00_intro.md

 If the task you have for your computer is a common, well-understood one, such as showing you your email or acting like a calculator, you can open the appropriate ((application)) and get to work.
-But for unique or open ended tasks, there may not be an application.
+But for unique or open-ended tasks, there may not be an application.

-That is where _((programming))_ may come in.
-Programming is the act of constructing a program—a set of precise instructions, that tell a computer what to do.
+That is where ((programming)) may come in. _Programming_ is the act of constructing a _program_—a set of precise instructions that tell a computer what to do.
 Because computers are dumb, pedantic beasts, programming is fundamentally tedious and frustrating.

 {{index [programming, "joy of"], speed}}

-Fortunately, if you can get over that, and maybe even enjoy the rigor of thinking in terms that dumb machines can deal with, programming can be very rewarding.
+Fortunately, if you can get over that fact, and maybe even enjoy the rigor of thinking in terms that dumb machines can deal with, programming can be very rewarding.
 It allows you to do things that would take _forever_ by hand, in seconds.
 It is a way to make your computer tool do things that it couldn't do before.
 And it provides a wonderful exercise in abstract thinking.

 Most programming is done with ((programming language))s.
-A programming language is an artificially constructed language used to instruct computers.
+A _programming language_ is an artificially constructed language used to instruct computers.
 It is interesting that the most effective way we've found to communicate with a computer borrows so heavily from the way we communicate with each other.
-Like human languages, computer languages allow words and phrases to be combined in new ways, allowing you to express ever new concepts.
+Like human languages, computer languages allow words and phrases to be combined in new ways, making it possible to express ever new concepts.

 {{index [JavaScript, "availability of"], "casual computing"}}

-Language-based interfaces, which at one point were the main way in which people interacted with computers, have largely been replaced with easier, more constrained interfaces.
+Language-based interfaces, which at one point were the main method of interacting with computers, have largely been replaced with easier, more constrained interfaces.
 But they are still there, if you know where to look.
 One such language, JavaScript, is built into every modern web ((browser)) and is thus available on almost every